How to Connect Microsoft Teams Chats with Slack (2026)

 Conclude Connect makes it possible to bridge that gap, allowing both sides to connect chats or channels while staying in their existing tools.

 These external connections are created through email-based invitations.
 One company sends the invite, and the external organization accepts it to complete the connection.
 This means that only the sender (inviting company) needs a Conclude license.
 The invited organization does not require one, and its users are not included in the user count.
+See more about how we count active users here.

 Important details: